eboigne/tomoTools_als832/README.md

 Use mamba to install dependencies (faster than conda, but still takes some time):

-`mamba install -c conda-forge -c simpleitk -c anaconda tifffile numpy scipy matplotlib jupyter numexpr astropy h5py simpleitk scikit-image jedi=0.17`
+`mamba install -c conda-forge -c simpleitk -c anaconda tifffile numpy scipy matplotlib jupyter numexpr astropy h5py simpleitk jedi=0.17`

 Install PyTorch, make sure that a CUDA version is installed (check [the official website](https://pytorch.org/) for more instructions):